March 26, 2007 (Minor updates – Nov 20 2019)

 Why do I share that?
 To encourage you to find ways of trying new things and to be patient with yourself.
 Just thinking about new possibilities can prepare our minds for doing.
 (But don’t forget to do!)

 Here are three ideas for you to consider.
 Pick one and do some exploring.
-If you are so moved, then email us with a question or suggestion or for a topic for a tip!
+If you are so moved, then email me with a question or suggestion or for a topic for a new tip!

-A Listserv to Subscribe to —Online Learning Update
+A List to Subscribe to —Online Learning Update

-The Online Learning Update is a blog written by Ray Schroeder, Professor Emeritus and Director of the Office of Technology Enhanced Learning at the University of Illinois at Springfield.
-This blog has been in continuous operation since June 18, 2001 and Ray posts three new items every day.
-The archive now has 6,500 news items, searchable via a text box.
-The blog info — where I would encourage you to start is at http://people.uis.edu/rschr1/oluinfo.htm;and the archive is at http://people.uis.edu/rschr1/onlinelearning/archive/archive.html.
+The Online Learning Update is a blog written by Ray Schroeder, Professor Emeritus and UIS Associate Chancellor for Online Learning.
+This blog has been in continuous operation since June 18, 2001 and the current blog archive is available from March 2010.
+The blog info — where I would encourage you to start — is at https://people.uis.edu/rschr1/onlinelearning/

 Sample Post from the Online Learning Update